Get the AI Strategy Playbook Now

 • Gaest (January 2019): Gaest was a Danish startup that let people rent out meeting spaces for short periods of time, founded by Anders Boelskifte Mogensen, Chris Kjær Sørensen, Christian Schwarz Lausten, and Jonas Grau Sigtenbjerggaard.

-• HotelTonight (March 2019): HotelTonight, founded by Christopher Bailey, Jared Simon, Samuel Shank, lets users find same-day deals on hotels near them.
+• HotelTonight (March 2019): HotelTonight, founded by Christopher Bailey, Jared Simon, Samuel Shank, lets users find same-day hotel deals near them.

 • Urbandoor (August 2019): Urbandoor, founded by Erik Eccles, Benjamin Renaud, and Zack Chandler, was a marketplace that connected business travellers with furnished apartments for extended stays and relocations.
 Airbnb said the number of work trips taken on its platform tripled in 2016, climbing to 15% of total bookings.
 By acquiring Urbandoor, Airbnb added to its supply of business-friendly listings.